Learn everything about Hiberband, the global network for IoT. The benefits, the software and cloud integration.

 That would really highlight how life changing Hiberband is for everyone on our beautiful blue planet.

-There are many factors involved in choosing the right frequency for IoT users.
 Every frequency is a bit of a compromise or trade-off.
 The quality of signal, power use, ability to scale and be future proof, cost to access frequency, and cost to develop and build devices are just a few.
 Plus governments, NGO’s, global corporations and national businesses want the reassurance and security of dealing with service that is robust and proven.
 Which is even more important when going into partnership with a challenger in the marketplace like Hiber.

 Hiber’s vision is to provide easy-to-use, low-cost and low-power connectivity to the IoT for everyone on Earth.
 To enable entire industries such as logistics, agriculture and fisheries to function more effectively, improving the lives and livelihoods of people globally, especially emerging economies.
 Be that in the darkest jungle, busiest city, remotest ocean, highest mountain, polar wastes or, as they often like to say, your Mom’s backyard.
 To execute this vision, Hiber has launched a dedicated nano satellite network named Hiberband.